LSU-UE4/UE5-Level-Design/setting-up/README.md

 ##### `Step 8.`\|`SUU&G`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-If you are in my class you will have an invite to a project.
-Otherwise you can just go to GitHub and create a new project and call it `Intro-To-Level-Design`.
-This will take you to a screen with a link to the repository.
+Go to the This will take you to a screen with a link to the repository.
 Now we just need to include our **Unreal** project in this which we will do next.

 ![New project website in Git"](images/image_10.jpg)